- Products

 - Carboxylic acids: 50-90% ethyl acetate, may require methanol addition

-1. Add mobile phase to 0.5 cm depth - avoid plate immersion
+1. Add mobile phase to 0.5 cm depth to avoid plate immersion

 2. Place filter paper on chamber wall to increase vapor surface area